LakeinLove/Mage-The-Awakening/Character Mechanics/Merits/Masque.md

 ### Competency (••)

-Choose Skill Specialties equal to the Masque Merit dots.
+Choose [[Skill Specialty|Skill Specialties]] equal to the Masque Merit dots.
 Your character uses those Specialties instead of her own while in the Masque.

 ### Diffusion (•••)